1987 United Kingdom general election in Wales

-The 1987 United Kingdom general election in Wales took place on 11th June, 1987 for all 38 Welsh seats in the House of Commons.
+On Thursday 11 June 1987, the 1987 United Kingdom general election was held to elect all 650 members of the House of Commons, with 38 constituencies being in Wales.

 The Labour Party again won a majority of Welsh MPs, gaining four seats for a total of 24 out of 38.
-The governing Conservatives lost six seats, with the SDP-Liberal Alliance and Plaid Cymru gaining one each.
+The governing Conservatives lost six seats, with the SDP–Liberal Alliance and Plaid Cymru gaining one each.

 Despite Labour winning the most votes in Wales, across the UK the Conservatives won a landslide majority and continued in office for a third term.